 • you are aged 19-23 and are studying for your first full Level 3 course (part of legal entitlement).
 Please ask us for details to see if you qualify for this concession.

-• you are aged 24+ without a full Level 3 or above and are studying a course included in the Lifetime Skills Guarantee offer
+• you are aged 24+ without a full Level 3 or above, or are 19+ and already have a full Level 3 but are unemployed or earning a low wage and are studying a course included in the Courses for Jobs offer.

 • you are a North of Tyne Combined Authority (NTCA) resident and qualify for a free course as a new learner (conditions apply, we will advise you on eligibility)

 You will be required to provide evidence of benefit or salary upon enrolment.

 These are our full cost courses, there are no concessions or discounts.
 Most of these courses are £9.00 per hour.